 The Summer season in Morzine starts early June to early September when the first cable car opens and the last one will close.
 There are different opening and ending dates for the various cable cars during Summer but they are roughly open at similar times.
 If you are going for a weekend or a couple of days, you can always check the tourism website to be on the safe side.

-Lifts that are Open during Summer
+Lifts open during Summer

 - Pléney cable car